Rakshasudu (2019 film): Plot

-It is then revealed that both Mary and Christopher were in an accident, and she is still alive, murdering with the same vengeance.
-Jaya Prakash finds a clue in the files but is killed by Mary before meeting Arun.
+Jaya Prakash reveals that both Mary and Christopher subsequently got into an accident.
+They assume Mary is still alive and murdering with the same vengeance.
+That night, Jaya Prakash finds a clue in the files and calls Arun but is killed by Mary before meeting Arun.
 On being found at the scene of the crime, Arun is detained and kept handcuffed at the station.
-He discovers that Jaya Prakash was trying to reveal that the person who had been performing the magic show in the school had six fingers on the left hand, and by a piece of photo evidence, it is known that it was Christopher who has six fingers.
-Since only Mary died in the accident, the murderer is not the lady - it is her son Christopher, who has taken advantage of his aged appearance.
+He discovers that Jaya Prakash was trying to reveal that the person who had been performing the magic shows in schools has six fingers on the right hand, and by a piece of photo evidence, it is known that it was Christopher who has six fingers.
+They deduce that Mary died in the accident, so the murderer is not the lady - it is her son Christopher, who has taken advantage of his aged appearance and is posing like his mother in disguise to cleverly escape after each murder.
+It is also revealed that it was Christopher who killed Sophie, while Mary was only his accomplice.
 Before Arun can act on this, Christopher attacks Krishnaveni and abducts Kavya.
-While trying to apprehend Christopher, Venkat is killed.
-Kavya escapes and is found by Kishore, who tries to hide her in the facility, but Kishore dies trying to protect her.
+While on a phone call with Arun, Venkat comes across Christopher and realizes he is the killer.
+When Venkat pulls out a gun, Christopher subdues him and kills him.
+Kavya escapes and is found by Dr. Kishore, who tries to hide her in the facility, but Kishore dies trying to protect her.
+Kavya is cornered by Christopher and tries to kill her.
 Arun tracks down Christopher to the facility, and after a prolonged fight, manages to kill him and save Kavya.

-The movie ends with the media reporting the chain of events and an end to the murders by the psychopath.
-It is then revealed that Arun gets a chance to make a movie about a psychopath, fulfilling his dream.
+The movie ends with a hospitalized Arun watching the news report of the chain of events and an end to the murders by the psychopath.
+Although Arun is the one who caught and killed the criminal, the credit is taken by the police department.
+Arun then receives a phone call about a chance to make a movie about a psychopath, fulfilling his dream.